 Also on this day, Judy appeared on the “Good News of 1938” radio show broadcast by NBC Radio.
 She sang, “Smiles,” “While Strolling Through The Park One Day,” and “Suddenly.”
 No recordings from this broadcast are known to exist.

-January 6, 1939: Filming began on the “Haunted Forest” set on The Wizard of Oz (including the “I’d Turn Back If I Were You” scene).
+January 6, 1939: Filming continued on the “Haunted Forest” set on The Wizard of Oz (including the “I’d Turn Back If I Were You” scene).
 “The Jitterbug” number began filming a few days later.

 Photos provided by Kim Lundgreen.
 Thanks, Kim!